ThomasVasileiadis/Data-Visualization-Dashboard/README.md

 ## Overview

-The Data Visualization Dashboard is designed to [briefly explain the primary purpose and goals of your dashboard].
-It provides an interactive platform to explore and gain insights from [mention the type of data or domain the dashboard focuses on].
+The Data Visualization Dashboard is a dynamic web-based platform designed to provide interactive visualizations and insights.
+This project aims to empower users to explore, analyze, and gain meaningful insights from the data through a user-friendly and visually appealing interface.
+It's made with Python, Flask, HTML and CSS for the styling.

 ## Features